Weekend Wogan: Show format

 Airing from 11 am to 1 pm every Sunday, Weekend Wogan featured a mix of live and recorded music, together with guest singers.
 The show also included celebrity interviews, as well as contributions from Wogan's listeners and regular guests such as, in its first year, the newsreader John Marsh.
-Features of the show included the infamous Janet and John stories featuring Marsh and which were a regular mainstay of Wake Up to Wogan.
+Features of the show included parodies of the Janet and John stories, featuring Marsh, and which were a regular mainstay of Wake Up to Wogan.
 A podcast of the show was available online.

 Wogan usually signed off the show saying "well, that's about the height of it" before thanking his guests and producers, previewing next week's show and playing his last record.

 Throughout 2010 the show was also televised.
 Wogan was joined on stage by an eleven-piece house band led by musical director Elio Pace with backing vocals from Kirstie Roberts, Sue Acteson and Chloe Buswell.
 Video highlights of Weekend Wogan could also be viewed on the show's website from Mondays and on the Red Button.